jianminchen/Leetcode_Julia/Leetcode discussion/ReadMe.md

 **It takes a village to raise a child.**<br><br>

 I like to adapt the culture to learn and contribute to Leetcode discuss community.
 It is so easy to learn from so many ideas, but it takes me more than 3 years five months to understand that I also should learn to contribute to the community.
+Since I started to work on Leetcode from January 2015, I started to write for discuss from July, 2018.

 I like to see if I adopt the value "It takes a village to raise a child", as a programmer, I think that in order to get smart, I have to learn to contribute Leetcode discuss.
 Since I find that it is so easy to learn the algorithm on leetcode discuss, I like to be one of them to work hard and share the thoughts and hard work.